Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/plain-html-starter-with-tailwind-css.md

 Ever needed just a plain HTML started, but with the power of [Tailwind CSS](https://daily-dev-tips.com/posts/my-honest-opinion-on-tailwind-css/)?

-We can of course, load Tailwind from a CDN, but that kind of goes against the power of Tailwind.
+We can, of course, load Tailwind from a CDN, but that kind of goes against the power of Tailwind.
 It would load every styling element, of which 90% isn't used in our project.

-We also couldn't add extensions simply.
+We also couldn't add extensions.

 So I decided to look if there was a plain HTML starter.
 I don't need fancy React, Vue, or whatever framework.
-Just plain HTML will do.
+Basic HTML will do.

 And I couldn't find it at first, so here we go.
 Let's make our own plain HTML tailwind starter!